 Owing to its quality of product offerings and unrivalled customer service, MOKUL continued with its award winning accomplishments by achieving 15 awards in 2012.
 MOKUL received the Bloomberg International Hotel Awards - Best Hotel in Malaysia, Destin Asian Reader’s Choice - Best Hotel, KL, Institutional Investor - Best Hotel in Malaysia & Top 100 in the World, Asia Pacific Property Awards - Best Hotel in Malaysia, Travel + Leisure’s Top 500 hotels in the World and ASEAN Green Hotel Award amongst others.

 The performance of the luxury hotel sector will continue to be largely influenced by the recovery of the global economy and the infl ux of new competitors in the market.
 MOKUL remains focused on delivering superior service quality and products and with ongoing renovations taking place over the next few years, it will be well positioned to further strengthen its leading competitive position.

 Asset Management & Services

-I would like to humbly record my sincere appreciation to the KLCCP Board members for their continuous support and guidance.
-Likewise, my sincere appreciation also goes to all our shareholders and stakeholders for the support and trust placed in us.
-Finally, I would like to extend my deepest gratitude to all the KLCCP staff for their contribution, sacrifice and commitment towards achieving the Group’s goals and objectives.
+I would like to record my sincere appreciation to the KLCCP Board members for their continuous support and guidance.
+My utmost gratitude and thanks to all staff of KLCCP Group for your contribution, sacrifi ces and commitment towards accomplishments of the Group’s objectives and goals.